kuramu1108/notes/31100 .NET/README.md

 #### Disconnected layer
 why?
 - memory is cheap and fast
-- database connections are sloq and resource consuming
+- database connections are slow and resource consuming
 - simple and clean
 - ensures that connections are closed quickly
 - allow results to be cached easier